MonashDeepNeuron/HPP/content/part6/tasks/iterators.md

 ### Task 1.6 : Iterator Adaptors

-There are a few iterator adaptors in the C++ standard library allowing for regular iterators, often supplied by sequence kind types have certain operational semantics.
+There are a few iterator adaptors in the C++ standard library allowing for regular iterators, often supplied by container kind types have certain operational semantics.
 This include a reverse, inserter, counted and move iterators.
-This allows for efficient operations between sequences and containers to be implemented through iterators.
+This allows for efficient operations between containers and containers to be implemented through iterators.
 Many of these iterators come with a factory function (often prefixed with `make_`) that can make the desired iterator and perform the necessary argument type deductions.

 - [`std::reverse_iterator` : cppreference](https://en.cppreference.com/w/cpp/iterator/reverse_iterator)
 - [`std::move_iterator` : cppreference](https://en.cppreference.com/w/cpp/iterator/move_iterator)